fdformula/MathlyLua/README.md

 to implement numerical algorithms. <b>Because it is super lightweight and fast as well, it can run fast even on old and slow devices</b> like
 Microsoft Surface Pro 4 (Intel Core i5-6300U with 8 GB RAM).
 In contrast to it, MATLAB needs a few GB of storage space.
 In addition, it takes about 22 seconds to start MATLAB R2024b on a new high-end Intel Core i9-14900HX laptop with 56 GB RAM.
 Thus, it can hardly be installed on slow or pretty old computers and run smoothly.
+In addition, multiple sessions/instances of Lua + Mathly can coexist for multiple tasks at the same time with each instance in its own workspace.

 Mathly is especially a good choice for instructors of linear algebra and numerical computing for teaching.
 It takes no time to start Lua with Mathly loaded.
 While developing code and doing computation in a lecture, they can simply focus on delivery